serverless/serverless/docs/guides/dashboard/monitoring/sdk/python.md

 ### Capturing Unhandled Exceptions with Flask

-Serverless Console will capture unhandled exceptions thrown from the handler method.
+Serverless Framework Dashboard will capture unhandled exceptions thrown from the handler method.
 This can be achieved without including the `sls_sdk` package, as it is provided by the AWS Lambda Layer added to your Lambda function when instrumentation is enabled.

 If you are using Flask, it will automatically handle unhandled exceptions.
-As a result, the exceptions do not propagate to the handler or the Serverless Console instrumentation layer.
-You can set the `PROPAGATE_EXCEPTIONS` configuration property in Flask for it to propagate the exception and make it available to Serverless Console.
-This will enable you to search for traces with unhandled exceptions in Serverless Console.
+As a result, the exceptions do not propagate to the handler or the Serverless Framework Dashboard instrumentation layer.
+You can set the `PROPAGATE_EXCEPTIONS` configuration property in Flask for it to propagate the exception and make it available to Serverless Framework Dashboard.
+This will enable you to search for traces with unhandled exceptions in Serverless Framework Dashboard.

 ```python
 app.config['PROPAGATE_EXCEPTIONS'] = True
 ```

 Note, changing this behavior changes the behavior of the handler response so other updates may be necessary.

 ### Structured Logs with capture_error and capture_warning

-The `capture_warning` and `capture_error` methods will send the content to Serverless Console in a binary format.
+The `capture_warning` and `capture_error` methods will send the content to Serverless Framework Dashboard in a binary format.
 To enable human-readability these methods will also output a structured-log JSON string, like the one shown below.